 Repairability

-Silnylon is easier to repair on trail — standard tenacious tape bonds to it reliably.
+Silnylon is easier to repair on trail — standard tenacious tape bonds well.
 DCF requires DCF-specific repair tape (Zpacks sells it) and the repair isn't as clean.
-Both can be repaired in the field, but silnylon is more forgiving.
+Both can be fixed in the field.
+Silnylon is more forgiving.

 Which should you buy

 First cottage shelter: buy silnylon or silpoly.
-The Six Moon Designs Lunar Solo or Tarptent Notch Li gives you a proven, trail-tested shelter at half the cost of DCF.
-Learn what you want from a shelter before spending DCF prices.
+The Six Moon Designs Lunar Solo or Tarptent Notch Li gives you a proven shelter at half the cost of DCF.
+Learn what you want from a shelter before spending DCF prices — that's pretty much the universal advice, you know.

-Upgrade path: once you've done a thru-hike and know that shelter weight is your remaining priority, the Zpacks Duplex or a custom DCF tarp from Mountain Laurel Designs is the obvious upgrade.
+Upgrade path: once you've done a thru-hike and know shelter weight is your remaining priority, the Zpacks Duplex or a custom DCF tarp from Mountain Laurel Designs is the obvious next move.